Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 The Hartford’s Patchy Claims History

-Insurance companies have an obligation to act in good faith.
-This means that, while some claim denials are certainly legal, insurers are not permitted to use marginal references and unethical tactics to find reasons to deny otherwise legitimate claims.
+Insurance companies must act in good faith.
+This means that, while some claim denials are certainly legal, insurers are not permitted to use marginal references and unethical tactics to find reasons to deny otherwise legitimate disability claims.

-In 2005, a class of plaintiffs— numbering 21,000 persons—sued The Hartford.
+In 2005, a class of plaintiffs—numbering 21,000 persons—sued The Hartford.
 What joined these persons were their claims that The Hartford engaged in questionable business practices.
-Each of these 21,000 persons had claims alike enough to convince a judge that they were similarly situated—a prerequisite for a class action suit.
-All of these people alleged, with slight variations, that The Hartford acted in bad faith with respect to paying legitimate claims.
+Each of these 21,000 persons had similarly situated claims enough to convince a judge that met a prerequisite for a class-action suit.
+All of these people alleged, with slight variations, that The Hartford acted in bad faith in paying legitimate claims.
 Ultimately, The Hartford settled for $72.5 million—with each of the 21,000 persons in the class receiving about $3,300 before fees and expenses.

 Don’t Play The Hartford’s Disability Denial Games.
 Call DarrasLaw Today.

 The bad faith disability insurance attorneys and ERISA lawyers at DarrasLaw are widely considered the nation’s top disability law firm.
-The firm takes take on large disability insurance companies who wrongfully deny needed and deserved disability benefits to insureds and wins.
+We take on large disability insurance companies who wrongfully deny needed and deserved disability benefits to insureds and win.

-- Repeated, duplicative, exhaustive requests for medical records while delaying the receipt of needed monthly disability benefits
+- Repeated, duplicative, exhaustive requests for medical, financial and occupational records while delaying the receipt of needed monthly disability insurance benefits

-- Requiring a lengthy in-home interview or field claim review by a Hartford investigator of a disabled claimant who simply needs access to deserved disability benefits
+- Requiring a lengthy in-home interview or field claim review by a Hartford or assigned investigator of a disabled claimant who simply needs access to deserved disability benefits

-- Misrepresenting facts to your doctor, without notifying you, via a mailed questionnaire or conversation in an effort to secure an admission that you are capable of some form of work
+- Misrepresenting facts to your doctor, without notifying you, via a mailed questionnaire or conversation to secure an admission that you are capable of some form of work

-These are just some of the institutional bad faith tactics The Hartford is allegedly known to employ to delay or deny legitimate disability benefits.
-Our disability insurance attorneys and ERISA lawyers are reviewing new disability denials every day, staying on top of all the illegitimate the ways insurers attempt to take your premium but deny your benefits.
+These are just some of the institutional bad faith tactics The Hartford is allegedly known to employ to delay or deny legitimate monthly disability benefits.
+Our disability insurance attorneys and ERISA group lawyers are reviewing new disability denials every day, staying on top of all the illegitimate ways insurers attempt to take your premium but deny your disability benefits.

 If You Were Denied Individual or Group ERISA Disability Benefits by The Hartford, Contact DarrasLaw

 Our nationwide disability insurance attorneys and ERISA counsel evaluate cases against all major insurance companies.
 We are here to assist and advocate for your disability benefits when your insurer has let you down.
 Frank N. Darras and his firms have recovered nearly $1 billion in insurance benefits for injured and disabled people across the country.
-For a free policy or claim consultation, contact DarrasLaw online or call us at (800) 458-4577.
-If you are considering purchasing an individual, short or long-term disability insurance policy with The Hartford, contact us today for a free policy analysis.
+For a free policy or claim consultation, contact DarrasLaw online or call us at (866) 266-6768.
+If you are purchasing an individual, short or long-term disability insurance policy with The Hartford, contact us today for your free policy analysis.